Phpcraft/core/README.md

 Finally, you can `require "vendor/autoload.php";` to use Phpcraft's many APIs.

-In addition to the CLI utilities above and the "Who uses Phpcraft?" section below serving up great example code, there's also a [documentation](https://phpcraft.de/docs/namespacePhpcraft.html) and [wiki](https://github.com/timmyrs/Phpcraft/wiki) for you to read.
+In addition to the CLI utilities above and the "Who uses Phpcraft?" section below serving up great example code, there's also the [docs](https://phpcraft.de/docs/index.html) and [wiki](https://github.com/timmyrs/Phpcraft/wiki) for you to read.

 ## Who uses Phpcraft?